bartschliam/group_j/documentation/SPARQL_queries.md

 ## Query 10

-### Look at trends in third level student enrolement, crime, and housing prices, how do they relate?
+### Look at trends in third level student enrolment, crime, and housing prices, how do they relate?
 Does a more educated population mean higher prices?

 ```
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>